How Book-keeping Effectively Will Save You Time And Money

 The Cash Book, whether hard copy or electronic, simply records all the money coming into and going out of your bank account.

-Your accountant can help you set up a simple book-keeping system, choosing headings to suit your business.
+Your bookkeeper can help you set up a simple book-keeping system, by choosing headings to suit your business.

 Have Any Great Tips or Experience To Share On Book-keeping?